Ex-Twitter execs face GOP questioning on Hunter Biden story - KESQ

 Associated Press

-WASHINGTON (AP) — Former Twitter executives conceded to Congress that they made a mistake by blocking a story about Hunter Biden, the president’s son, from the social media platform in the run-up to the 2020 election.
-But they adamantly denied Republican assertions that they were pressured by Democrats and law enforcement to suppress the story.
+WASHINGTON (AP) — House Republicans questioned former Twitter executives about the platform’s handling of reporting on Hunter Biden, the president’s son.
+A congressional hearing Wednesday fulfilled a GOP promise to investigate what they have long asserted is anti-conservative bias at social media companies.
 The three former executives appeared before the House Oversight and Accountability Committee to testify for the first time about the decision to initially block from Twitter a New York Post article about the contents of a laptop belonging to Hunter Biden.
-The White House called the hearing an effort by “extreme MAGA” members to relitigate the 2020 election.”
+Lawmakers have promised a widespread investigation into President Joe Biden and his family.
+The White House called the hearing an effort by “extreme MAGA” members to relitigate the 2020 election.